chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

        USERNAME   The username used for authentication to the remote host that will be configured into a runner

      Options:
       -h, --help                            Show the usage message
       -i, --ssh-identity-file FILE          SSH identity file used for authentication to the remote host -I, --installer FILE                  The location of the ChefDK package for the runner.
                                             This option cannot be passed with --chefdk-version as that option specifies remote download.
                                             If neither are passed, the latest ChefDK will be downloaded remotely

       -p, --port PORT                       SSH port to connect to on the remote host (Default: 22) -P, --password [PASSWORD]             Pass if you need to set a password for ssh and / or sudo access.
                                             You can pass the password in directly or you will be prompted if you simply pass --password.
                                             If --ssh-identify-file is also passed, will only be used for sudo access

       -v, --chefdk-version VERSION          Custom version of the ChefDK you wish to download and install.
                                             This option cannot be passed with --installer as that option specifies using a package local to this server.
                                             If neither are passed, the latest ChefDK will be downloaded remotely

       -y, --yes                             Skip configuration confirmation and overwrite any existing Chef Server nodes of the same name as FQDN
       -e, --enterprise                      Legacy option, only required if you have more than one enterprise configured.
 Workflow enterprise to add the runner into
+      --fips-custom-cert-filename FILENAME  If you have a self-signed or self-owned Certificate Authority (CA) and wish to operate in FIPS mode, pass this flag the path to a file containing your custom certificate chain on your Automate server.
+This file will be copied to the runner and used when running jobs in FIPS mode.
+If you have purchased a certificate from a known CA for Automate server, you can ignore this flag.
+Please see the Automate FIPS docs for details.

 .. note:: The username provided must be a user who has sudo access on the remote node.
 If the user is a member of a domain, then the username value should be entered as ``user@domain``.